ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The defined variables are:

 target:
-: The variable "target" contains a hostname or IP address of a specific host to which the client wants to proxy packets.
-If the "target" variable is not specified, the client is requesting to communicate with any allowable host.
+: The variable "target" contains a DNS hostname (reg-name), IPv6 literal (IPv6address) or IPv4 literal (IPv4address) address ({{URI}} syntax elements within parenthis) of a specific host to which the client wants to proxy packets.
+If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host.
 If the target is an IP address, the request will only support a single IP version.
 If the target is a hostname, the server is expected to perform DNS resolution to determine which route(s) to advertise to the client.
 The server SHOULD send a ROUTE_ADVERTISEMENT capsule that includes routes for all usable resolved addresses for the requested hostname.
+Note that IPv6 scoped addressing zone identifiers are not supported.

 ipproto:
 : The variable "ipproto" contains an IP protocol number, as defined in the "Assigned Internet Protocol Numbers" IANA registry.
 If present, it specifies that a client only wants to proxy a specific IP protocol for this request.
-If the value is 0, or the variable is not included, the client is requesting to use any IP protocol.
+If the value is "\*", or the variable is not included, the client is requesting to use any IP protocol.  {: spacing="compact"}

-{: spacing="compact"}
+Also note that this URI Template expansion requires using percent-encoding,e.g. of ":" and "*", so for example if the target_host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".

 ## Capsules